-The SharePoint Remote Connector supports the following actions:
+The SharePoint OData Connector supports the following actions:

-Action Supported Further Information Synchronize ✓ Synchronize (identifiers) J The connector's Synchronize action supports the optional identifiers parameter, which accepts a comma-separated list of document identifiers.
+Action Supported Further Information Synchronize √ Synchronize (identifiers) ✓ The connector's Synchronize action supports the optional identifiers parameter, which accepts a comma-separated list of document identifiers.
 If you set this parameter the action synchronizes the specified documents, regardless of whether they have changed.
 Synchronize Groups ✓ The connector's SynchronizeGroups action is used by OmniGroupServer to retrieve security groups from the SharePoint repository.
 Micro Focus recommends scheduling SynchronizeGroups tasks in the OmniGroupServer configuration file.
-Collect ✓ Identifiers ✓ Insert ✓ Insert Information into the SharePoint Repository, on page 57 Delete/Remove / Hold/ReleaseHold ✓ NOTE: The Hold and ReleaseHold actions are not supported for SharePoint Online.
-The connector can place holds on list items.
-To place and release holds, you must install a web service on the SharePoint server.
-For more information about installing the web service, see Install the Web Service for Placing Holds, on page 21.
-The connector does not support in-place holds.
-For more information about using holds, see Hold and Release Documents, on page 66.
-Update / Update Metadata of Items in SharePoint, on page 67 Stub ✓ The connector can insert a stub as a file, list item, or attachment.
-For more information about inserting stubs, see

-Insert a Stub into the SharePoint Repository, on page 65.
+Collect ✓ You can collect the following items from SharePoint: A site A list A list item, file, or file version An attachment Identifiers 、 Insert 、 Insert Information into the SharePoint Repository, on page 58 Delete/Remove \ Delete Items from the SharePoint Repository, on page 67 Hold/ReleaseHold X Update √ Update Metadata of Items in SharePoint, on page 66 Stub √ The connector can insert a stub as a file, list item, or attachment.
+For more information about inserting stubs, see Insert a Stub into the SharePoint Repository, on page 65.
+GetURI √ You can obtain a URI for the following items in SharePoint:A siteA list

-GetURI /

-View /